 Alberta Gambling Laws Explained (2025 Update)

 The current Alberta gambling laws are set to change in the near future.
-At the moment the only legal Alberta online casino is Play Alberta but in 2026 the province is to follow Ontario's successful approach of opening an iGaming market.
-Regulation of gambling is handled by the Alberta Gaming, Liquor and Cannabis Commission (AGLC), and this will continue when the market expands.
+At the moment the only legal Alberta online casino is Play Alberta, but the provincial government has confirmed that a regulated iGaming market will launch in 2026.
+Regulation of gambling is handled by the Alberta Gaming, Liquor and Cannabis Commission (AGLC), and this is expected to continue as Alberta implements the new framework.

-Written by Richard Kilner Richard Kilner, Content Writer Fact Checked by Amanda Evans Amanda Evans, Editorial Director Last Updated: November 12, 2025 Reading time: 3min
+Written by Richard Kilner Richard Kilner, Content Writer Fact Checked by Amanda Evans Amanda Evans, Editorial Director Our Review Process Last Updated: December 11, 2025 Reading time: 4min

 Understanding Gambling Laws in Alberta

 Is online gambling legal in Alberta?
-Yes, but due to the stringent gambling regulations, which will soon change, the options have essentially been Play Alberta or going offshore.
+Online gambling is legal through provincially regulated sites, and due to the stringent gambling regulations, which will soon change, the options have essentially been Play Alberta or accessing sites that are not regulated within the province.
 Here's how things stand right now in late 2025:

 • Play Alberta is the only legal online casino currently in the province